 12. Range of Supported Materials

 Waterjet cutters can cut through virtually any material, literally.
-This is quite a unique benefit of waterjet cutting as most other cutting methods apply.
+This is quite a unique benefit of waterjet cutting.
 Most of the other cutting methods apply to cutting only metals.
 However, waterjet cutting can cut through even wood, glass, or any other material.

 Benefits of Waterjet Over EDM Cutting